malika1234m/flood-guard-ai/docs/technical_report.md

    **SQLite** (`app/monitoring.py`) and the response returned to the client.
 8. `/monitoring/stats` aggregates the SQLite log for the `/dashboard` page (score distribution, category/district breakdowns, latency, user feedback).

+## 2.3 Client Applications: Web & Mobile

+FloodGuard AI ships **two clients against the same Railway backend**, satisfying both the "Web Application" and "Mobile Application" tracks from a single API:

+- **Web** (`frontend/`): React + Vite + TypeScript + Tailwind/shadcn-ui, built to
+  `frontend/dist/` and served directly by the FastAPI app (`app/main.py` mounts `/assets` via `StaticFiles` and serves `index.html` for any other path via a catch-all SPA route) — same-origin, no CORS, one URL for the whole product.
+- **Mobile** (`mobile/`): Expo SDK 56 + expo-router (React Native), with Home, Predict, and Dashboard screens mirroring the web app's functionality, built with a more native interaction model (swipeable carousels, a multi-step Predict wizard, segmented tabs on the Dashboard).
+It hardcodes the Railway production URL as its API base, so it works on any network with zero configuration.
+Distributed for the demo as a signed **Android APK** built via `eas build --platform android --profile preview` (internal distribution — installable directly, no Play Store review needed) and via **Expo Go** for live development.

+**Geolocation-based Live Risk Preview** (new in the Final Round, no Initial Round analogue): both clients call `navigator.geolocation` (web) / the Expo Location API (mobile) on first load. `scripts/build_district_profiles.py` produced `models/v1/district_profiles.json` — for each of Sri Lanka's 25 districts, a **real-world centroid** (the Initial Round's `latitude`/`longitude` columns are synthetic and uncorrelated with `district`, so real district-capital coordinates were hardcoded) plus that district's typical rainfall, elevation, drainage, land cover, and infrastructure values (the *real* per-district aggregates, which *are* meaningfully correlated with `district` in the training data).
+The client fetches this once via `/model/info`, does a haversine nearest-centroid match against the user's coordinates, and immediately shows "here's the flood risk for *your* area" — without waiting for the user to fill out the form.
+If location permission is denied, both clients fall back to a fixed Galle example with a retry button.

 ---